Lionel Mtshali

-Lionel Mtshali (7 November 1935 – 13 December 2015) was a South African politician who was Premier of KwaZulu-Natal from 1999 to 2004.
+Lionel Percival Hercules Mbeki Mtshali (7 November 1935 – 13 December 2015) was a South African politician who was Premier of KwaZulu-Natal from 1999 to 2004.
 He was known for unilaterally ordering the expansion of the province's antiretrovirals programme during the HIV/AIDS epidemic, in defiance of the policy of the national government under President Thabo Mbeki.
 A founding member and former chairperson of the Inkatha Freedom Party, Mtshali was also national Minister of Arts, Culture, Science and Technology in the government of President Nelson Mandela from 1996 to 1999.

 Early life and career

 Lionel Percival Hercules Mtshali was born on 7 November 1935 in Vryheid, Zululand and grew up in the region that became the KwaZulu-Natal province.
 During apartheid, his family was forcibly removed from the farm where they had lived.
 Mtshali earned a Master's degree in education from the University of the Free State and worked as a history teacher and school principal.

 In 1975, Mtshali was among the founding members of Inkatha, later known as the Inkatha Freedom Party (IFP).
 He became a school inspector and was appointed Chief Inspector in the KwaZulu homeland's Department of Education in 1984; he was later appointed Minister of Education and Culture in the KwaZulu government.
 Inkatha and KwaZulu leader Mangosuthu Buthelezi appointed him to both positions.